Jon Edwards (baseball): San Diego Padres

 In August 2015, Edwards was traded from the Rangers to the San Diego Padres for Will Venable.
 On December 20, 2016, Edwards signed a minor league contract with the Padres.
 He was released on March 28, 2017.

 Cleveland Indians

 On March 22, 2018, Edwards signed a minor league contract with the Cleveland Indians.
 The Indians promoted Edwards to the major leagues on September 1.
+In 9 appearances, he recorded a 3.12 ERA with 10 strikeouts over 8 2/3 innings.

+Edwards pitched in 9 games for Cleveland in 2019, posting a 2–0 record and 2.25 ERA with 5 strikeouts across 8 innings pitched.
 On September 1, 2019, Edwards was designated for assignment.
-After clearing waivers, Edwards was outrighted to the Triple-A Columbus Clippers on September 3, 2019.
-Edwards elected free agency on November 4, 2019.
+After clearing waivers, he was outrighted to the Triple-A Columbus Clippers on September 3.
+Edwards elected free agency following the season on November 4.

 Hanshin Tigers

 On December 21, 2019, Edwards signed with the Hanshin Tigers of Nippon Professional Baseball (NPB).